Coxiella burnetii: Virulence and infectious dose

 Of the many C. burnetii isolates, several strains are now used most often in research because they are well-characterized and widely available.
 The Nine Mile phase I strain remains the standard reference strain for genetic and virulence studies.
 In addition, the Guiana strain has also become an important focus of recent research because it is more virulent in animal models than the Nine Mile strain.
 In recent years, additional strains have been examined, broadening the diversity of isolates used in research.
 However, virulence can vary across host species, and murine rodents often require higher bacterial doses to establish infection in laboratory experiments.

-The median infectious dose (ID₅₀), the number of organisms required to infect 50% of exposed individuals, is estimated to be as low as a single bacterium when inhaled.
+The median infectious dose (ID_{50}), the number of organisms required to infect 50% of exposed individuals, is estimated to be as low as a single bacterium when inhaled.
 This represents an extremely low infectious dose (approximately 1 to 10 organisms), making Coxiella burnetii one of the most infectious bacterial pathogens known.
 The disease occurs in two stages: an acute phase characterized by fever, chills, and respiratory symptoms, and a chronic phase that develops more slowly and may involve endocarditis or hepatitis.